 This annual high day Sabbath, the First Day of Unleavened Bread, could only occur on a Sunday, Tuesday, Thursday or Saturday of the week.
 One needs only to consult the Hebrew calendar to find this to be true.
 In this case it was a Thursday.
-Mark 16:1, “Now when the Sabbath was past, the first Day of Unleavened Bread, (Lev.
-23:6-7) Mary Magdalene, Mary the mother of James, and Salome bought spices that they might come and anoint Him.”
+Mark 16:1, “Now when the Sabbath was past, (the first Day of Unleavened Bread—Leviticus 23:6-7), Mary Magdalene, Mary [the mother] of James, and Salome bought spices, that they might come and anoint Him.”
 These women made their purchases on the day following the annual Sabbath, or the second day of Christ’s interment, a Friday.
 During this time in history businesses were only open during daylight hours, not as business is presently conducted.
 In addition, no buying or selling could take place on either a high day Sabbath or a weekly Sabbath.
 Remember!
 This high day Sabbath began at sundown on Wednesday and ended Thursday at sundown.
 Therefore, an intervening day was required to purchase and prepare the spices to anoint Christ’s body.

 UNDERSTANDING LUKE 24:20-21

 If this scripture refers to the time lapse of Christ’s interment it would appear to be a problem.
-However if one understands what the topic of discussion was, it is no longer a problem.
+However, if one understands what the topic of discussion was, it is no longer a problem.
 The discussion centers on what the high priests and rulers did.
 Their efforts were concluded on Thursday morning.
-Matt.
-27:62-65, “On the next day which followed the day of preparation, the chief priests and Pharisees gathered together to Pilate, saying ‘Sir, we remember, while He was still alive, how that deceiver said, ‘After three days I will rise.’
+Matthew 27:62-66, “On the next day, which followed the Day of Preparation, the chief priests and Pharisees gathered together to Pilate, saying ‘Sir, we remember, while He was still alive, how that deceiver said, ‘After three days I will rise.’
 Therefore command that the tomb be made secure until the third day, lest His disciples come by night and steal Him away, and say to the people ‘He has risen from the dead.’
 So the last deception will be worse than the first.”
-Pilate said to them, ‘You have a guard; go your way, make it as secure as you know how.’
+Pilate said to them, ‘You have a guard; go your way, make [it] as secure as you know how.’
 So they went and made the tomb secure, sealing the stone and setting the guard.’”